udoprog/udoprog.github.io/_drafts/2018-04-08-lets-talk-about-json-1.md

 AttributeError: Person instance has no attribute 'age'
 ```

+This is a result of us taking an idiomatic approach to how we expose our Python application to
+Data, model it as a class instead of as a dynamically structured dictionary.
+We play along better with the existing ecosystem.

-Our application now enforces a _schema_.
+Our application now actively enforces a _schema_, and as a result any data we process here can be
-Any data we process here, can be safely interchanged with other systems that follows the same
+safely interchanged with other systems that follows it.
-schema.

 [opaque structures]: https://en.wikipedia.org/wiki/Opaque_data_type

 ## How does this look like in Java?

-Java is statically typed.

 Dealing with raw JSON in Java is exceedingly unergonomic.
 A more common approach is to employ a strategy known as [data binding].